-In 2016, GlaxoSmithKline launched a rheumatoid arthritis study called PARADE, and a supporting iPhone app using Apple’s ResearchKit.
+GlaxoSmithKline used Apple ResearchKit in a study for rheumatoid arthritis called PARADE, which was supported by an iPhone app.
 This was the first time that a pharmaceutical company had used the open source software framework to conduct clinical research (4).

 Benefits for clinical researchers

 When used in single blinded trials, biometric data collected from medical healthcare wearable devices in clinical trials can potentially offer researchers several qualitative and practical benefits including:

 - A real-world view of a patient’s response to treatment by providing a view of their ongoing health status and response to the trial drug that is more objective than the patient recording their experience anecdotally

 - Earlier decision-making by providing access to near continuous real-time data.
 For example, researchers may make amendments to protocols based on how participants are reacting to a drug, and data from wearable technology could contribute to the decision making process.

 - More accurate intervention triggers by alerting researchers to potential adverse events or patient non-compliance sooner during the trial.

 - An improvement in subject retention by delivering prompts, encouraging compliance and sharing information to encourage active patient participation.

 - Reduced costs by decreasing the time and expense of clinic visits.
 As well as opening up the potential for different approaches to research, analysing data from mobile sensors can provide researchers with extra information to help show the benefits of a drug, to supplement existing research methods.